 If you decide to stay with us on Maria’s Beach, some of the best birding locales include the Laguna Cartagena National Wildlife Refuge, the Cabo Rojo National Wildlife Refuge, or the mountainous town of Maricao, where you will have the opportunity to see many of the endemic birds listed above.
 For the best birding trip you should dress for hiking and pack sunblock, rain gear, binoculars and your camera.
 Some tours, such as the ones offered by Birding Puerto Rico, include bottled water, insect repellent, a scope and, most importantly, a certified tour guide.
 Please check with your birding tour provider to learn more.

 Maria’s, a luxury villa located on Maria’s Beach, offers people visiting Rincón, Puerto Rico a comfortable island paradise with all the amenities of home – and more.
 It’s the perfect place for a good night’s rest – and maybe even a relaxing dip in the on-site pool or hot tub – after your bird watching adventure.
-Our booking is done through Island West Properties, Maria’s rental and onsite management.
+Our booking is done through Twin Palms, Maria’s rental and onsite management.
 Please visit our booking page on this website to view the availability of Maria’s and fill out our convenient contact form below.